gatsbyjs/gatsby/docs/docs/how-to/cloud/create-a-deploy-to-gatsby-cloud-button.md

 ---
-title: "Creating a Deploy to Gatsby Cloud Button"
+title: "Create a Deploy to Gatsby Cloud Button"
 description: "Learn how to add a deploy button to your Github repository"
 ---